CU-DBMI/wall-of-software/README.md

 Images must meet the following standards:

+- **Do NOT** [**cut out or outline a hexagon**](https://github.com/CU-DBMI/wall-of-software/assets/8326331/71a1bbdf-ec38-457e-85ac-2b8b602b328c), let the background cover the full dimensions of the image.
+  The website/printing process will make the appropriate crop and hexagon cuts for you.
+  Doing it yourself can result in [bleed](https://www.google.com/search?q=printing+bleed) issues in printing/display (mishapen edges, unprinted slivers, etc.).
 - Unique, visually appealing logo or other graphical representation of your software/group.
 - Not up-scaled, stretched, or otherwise blurry/noisy/distorted/etc.
   Ideally, start from an `.svg` version of your image, and [rasterize it](https://vincerubinetti.github.io/svg-to-png/) to the exact dimensions needed.